Tuesday, December 12, 2017

 Standard.co.uk: London 2017

-I opined (paraphrased) that much of this was rooted in worldviews of empiricism, scientism and naturalism.
-I had been educated in regard to aspects of empiricism and naturalism while studying for my bible school and seminary degrees in Canada, well before my interaction with them with the theses research degrees in Wales-England.
+One night, I discussed with a friend on the phone, his online course on early Christianity from a secular University.
+The teaching included premises which were skeptical of the claimed supernatural, revealed origins of the Hebrew Bible and New Testament.
+I opined (paraphrased) that much of this was rooted in worldviews of empiricism, naturalism which often feature scientism.
+I had been educated in regard to aspects of empiricism and naturalism while studying for my bible school and seminary degrees in Canada, well before my interaction with them with the theses research degrees at secular University in Wales-England.
+I have continued this research online.

 Oxford Science